MahmoudESSE/geolocation-pfa/README.md

 # GeoLocation

-pfa project that manages a list of tracker
+end of year project that manages a list of tracker